 Understanding Compensatory Damages

 Next, the jury might look at an adult decedent’s earning capacity, medical costs, funeral costs, and other expenses.
 These compensatory damages are monies awarded by the jury or a judge to repay the victim’s family for special costs.
 So funeral, burial costs, any medical care, and other expenses are tallied.
 Also included are other costs incurred as a direct result of the wrongful death.
 These projectable expenses would include lost income the dead victim would have earned.
 And this could span decades, depending on the age of the victim at the time of their death.
 Compensation may be awarded for housekeeping, child care, grief and loss of companionship.
-And compensation can include other damages.
+And compensation can include other components of a wrongful death claim.

 The Use of Experts